dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1572: Questioning the status quo is essential for justice.
+### T1572: Not blindly accepting injustice is important.

 |Support|
 |---|